Les Contamines-Montjoie: Ski resort

 The Tierces section faces south: it is the highest section of the resort and possesses the resort's hardest black runs, Grevettaz and Rebans.
 The Tierces section also has easier blue and red runs such as Coins (blue) and Tierces (red).
-From most places in the Tierces section one can, weather permitting, see a vivid panorama of Mont Blanc and its neighbouring peaks including Aiguille de Bionnassay and Domes de Miage.
+From most places in the Tierces section one can, weather permitting, see a panorama of Mont Blanc and its neighbouring peaks, including Aiguille de Bionnassay and Domes de Miage.

 The Roselette section is a north-facing area of ski runs which range from blue to black, the hardest run in this section being the black of Olympique.
-The Aiguille de Rosselette towers over the majority of the section giving it its name.
-There is off piste potential in the steep couloirs of the Aiguille de Rosselette.
+The Aiguille de Roselette towers over the majority of the section giving it its name.
+There is off piste potential in the steep couloirs of the Aiguille de Roselette.

 The Hauteluce section is the name given to the section of runs on the other side of the Col du Joly in the Val Joly (rather than the Val Montjoie).
 The run difficulty is varied in this section.

 The Montjoie section is the name used to describe the lower runs.